Discrimination in Education - Federal Laws

 Under Title IX, schools, universities, and colleges must provide equal opportunities for both genders in all aspects of education, including:

 Other Title IX violations include pregnancy discrimination, sexual harassment, and sexual assault.
 Institutions that fail to follow Title IX risk losing federal funding.

 Section 504 of the Rehabilitation Act of 1973

 Under Section 504, educational institutions must make reasonable accommodations to help disabled students perform at acceptable levels.
 The goal is that disabled students have equal access to those without disabilities.

 Title II of the Americans with Disabilities Act (ADA)

-Also, failure to construct new buildings and update older buildings in order to ensure access is a violation under the ADA.
+Also, failure to construct new buildings and update older buildings to ensure access is a violation of the ADA.